1987 - The Honkey Tonk Man Beat Ricky “The Dragon Steamboat For the WWF Intercontinental Championship

 Ray Combs (Game Show Host)

-Passed Away on June 2, 2003 at the Age of 85 from Heart and Kidney Failure
+Passed Away at Age 85 From Heart and Kidney Failure

 Elected to the Rock and Roll Hall of Fame in 1987